 \subsection{Intensity of Hurricanes: the Bernoulli case}

-Although the Gamma prior gives parameters that belongs in $\mathbb{R}_{+}$, in order to remains in the Gamma distribution over time, it requires the form $(t, \lambda) \mapsto \lambda h(t)$ and then the intensity of the whole period is proportional in $\lambda$.
-We introduce a Bernoulli case with three alternatives in which one can place any function depending on time.
+Although the Gamma prior gives parameters that belongs in $\mathbb{R}_{+}$, in order to remains in the Gamma distribution over time, it requires the form $(t, \lambda) \mapsto \lambda h(t)$ and then the intensity of the whole period is proportional to $\lambda$.
+We introduce a Bernoulli case with three alternatives in which we can choose any function depending on time with each alternative.

 With $E : \mathbb{R}_{+} \mapsto \mathbb{N}$ the integer part function, we define the intensity as: